atproto-clj/atproto-clj/README.md

 # ATProto Clojure SDK

-The SDK was designed to work in Clojure, ClojureScript, and ClojureDart.
+The [ATProto](https://atproto.com) Clojure SDK was designed to work in Clojure, ClojureScript, and ClojureDart.

 > [!CAUTION]
 > Work very much in progress.
 Do not use in production.
 The API will likely change before the first release.